Emotional Intelligence | Stevehein.com

 This is what Jack Mayer and his colleagues have recently suggested, according to Jack´s own

 website.
-I feel very disturbed by this and by what all of the big names in EI are doing, and have done to the concept of emotional intelligence.
+I feel very disturbed by this and by what many others are doing, and have done to the concept of emotional intelligence.
 So I will keep writing to add my two cents to the debate.

 Steve Hein